simonjosefsson/graphwalker.org/content/docs/workflow.md

 ### Verifying the correctness of the model

-Before venturing into the test coding part, we need to verify wether the model is correct according to GraphWalker syntax rules.
+Before venturing into the test coding part, we need to verify whether the model is correct according to GraphWalker syntax rules.
 [See GraphWalker modeling syntax](/docs/gw_model_syntax)

 To verify the model, we use the GraphWalker CLI to test it:
 ~~~